From mental health coverage to bison protection: New Colorado laws that take effect Jan. 1

 Senate Bill 053: Protecting wild bison

 This law classifies wild bison as big game, which means hunting or taking them is illegal unless authorized by Colorado Parks and Wildlife.
-The law also sets fees for bison hunting licenses and penalties for unlawful possession, killing, or capturing a wild bison.
+The law also sets fees for bison hunting licenses and penalties for unlawful possession, killing or capturing of a wild bison.

 Senate Bill 158: State agency procurement and disposal certain items